pembletonc/blogdown/content/page/about.md

 I am highly indebted to the R community for providing the opportunities for self-learning needed to perform pretty much everything on the site, including its very existence.

+## About the author

+Corey Pembleton is an international development evaluation analyst, veteran, and geography graduate from Ontario, Canada, who is currently based in Montreal.
+[Get in touch](https://twitter.com/coreypembleton) if you want to talk about various nerdy subjects such as urban geography, rstats, or datascience type of stuff!

 Some of the resources which have been the most influential to me:

 ### Data Analysis and Manipulation